medik8s/node-healthcheck-operator/docs/configuration.md

 - The other way around, when the remediator can't remediate the node for whatever reason, or thinks it is done with everything, it can set a status condition of type "Processing" with status "False" and a current "LastTransitionTime" on the remediation CR.
-NHC will try the next remediator early then, in case the node doesn't get healthy within a short period of time.
+When the node doesn't get healthy within a short period of time afterwards, NHC will try the next remediator without waiting for the configured timeout to occur.

 > **Note**
 >